Pooravop/MediSearch/README.md

 # MediSearch

-MediSearch is a medicine search platform built with the **MERN stack** (MongoDB, Express, React, Node.js) and pupeteer which is used for web scraping.
+MediSearch is a medicine search platform built with the **MERN stack** (MongoDB, Express, React, Node.js) and puppeteer which is used for web scraping.
 It helps users search for medicines with intelligent results from various pharmacies eg. TATA 1MG, NetMeds,PharmEasy,ApolloPharmacy... and fast performance.